 Aquaculture drives aquatic food yields to new high

-Lisbon (AFP) – The amount of fish, shellfish and algae caught in the wild and farmed in aquaculture hit a record 214 million tonnes in 2020, the Food and Agriculture Organization said Wednesday.
+Lisbon (AFP) – The production of wild and farm-raised fish, shellfish and algae reached record levels in 2020, and future increases could be vital to fighting world hunger, the Food and Agriculture Organization said Wednesday.

+Driven by sustained growth in aquaculture, global fisheries and aquatic farming together hauled in 214 million tonnes, the UN agency said in a report.

+The total first-sale value of 2020 production topped $400 million, with $265 million coming from aquaculture, a sector poised for further expansion.

 "The growth of fisheries and aquaculture is vital in our efforts to end global hunger and malnutrition," said FAO director Qu Dongyu.

-But overfished oceans, climate change and pollution -- if left unaddressed -- could threaten that potential, the UN agency warned in its 2022 state of the world fisheries report.
+But overfished oceans, climate change and pollution -- if left unaddressed -- could threaten that potential, the UN agency warned.

-"Aquaculture growth has often occurred at the expense of the environment," it said.
+"Aquaculture growth has often occurred at the expense of the environment," Qu noted.

-"Sustainable aquaculture development remains critical to supply the growing demand for aquatic food."
+Many shrimp farms in Vietnam, China and Cambodia, for example, have displaced mangrove forests that are nurseries for marine life and critical barriers against storm surges.

+"Warming waters will create environments where there's more likelihood of bacterial disease," said Josh Madeira, director of fisheries and aquaculture policy at the Monterey Bay Aquarium.

+That means a sector already highly reliant on antibiotics will likely become even more so, he told AFP.

-Production of aquatic animals in 2020 -- totalling 178 million tonnes -- was evenly divided between fisheries and aquaculture.
+Production of aquatic animals in 2020 -- totalling 178 million tonnes -- was evenly divided between fisheries and aquaculture, according to the FAO report.

 The remaining 36 million tonnes was algae production.